Python-GIS-book/site/source/part1/chapter-02/md/02-text-and-numbers.md

 Note that if we were working with numerical values we would need to convert them to character strings using the `str()` function.
 Luckily, we already have character strings, so we can proceed with creating our sentences.

-As you may have noticed, out date should have the day and month represented with two characters (i.e., with a leading zero).
+As you may have noticed, our date should have the day and month represented with two characters (i.e., with a leading zero).
 We could use the `+` operator to add together `"0"` and our day or month value (e.g., `first_day = "0" + first_day`), however adding leading zeros to text is a common operation for ensuring consistent widths of text in data files, for example.
 Because of this, we can use the `.zfill()` function for strings to add leading zeros to our day and month values, as shown below.

 ```python
 first_day = first_day.zfill(2)